Denchyaknow/GitSite_Dencho/content/projects/experiments/2025/XRColorPicker.md

 <div class="video_thing"> <video muted autoplay="" name="media" loop=""> <source src="https://raw.githack.com/Denchyaknow/GitSite_Dencho/Develop/assets/media/projects/XRColorPicker/XRLog_2025_XRColorPicker_0.webm" type="video/mp4"> </video> </div>

-<p>In a recent AR project, I was tasked to develop a custom **XR color picker** – essentially a half-circle color wheel UI to let users choose colors directly in augmented reality.
-This feature was challenging to implement because of strict constraints in the project’s codebase, but it resulted in a highly intuitive tool.
-The picker presents a broad gradient of colors in a semi-circular format that fits nicely into an AR interface (and it can just as easily be used in VR).</p>  <!--more-->
+<p>In a recent AR project, I was tasked to develop a custom **XR color picker** – essentially a half-circle color wheel UI to let users choose colors directly in augmented reality.</p> <!--more-->

+<p>This feature was challenging to implement because of strict constraints in the project’s codebase, but it resulted in a highly intuitive tool.
+The picker presents a broad gradient of colors in a semi-circular format that fits nicely into an AR interface (and it can just as easily be used in VR).</p>

 <div class="video_thing"> <video muted autoplay="" name="media" loop=""> <source src="https://raw.githack.com/Denchyaknow/GitSite_Dencho/Develop/assets/media/projects/XRColorPicker/XRLog_2025_XRColorPicker_1.webm" type="video/mp4"> </video> </div>